tv

 If you're ever looking for a series to binge-watch, you cannot go wrong with Netflix's adaptations of Harlan Coben's novels.

-The American mystery author has now had nine of his books turned into limited series for the streaming service, with the latest being his thriller, Missing You.
+The American mystery author has had multiple books turned into limited series for the streaming service, creating a collection of psychological thrillers that keep viewers guessing.

-Watch the trailer for Fool Me Once.
+Watch the trailer for Run Away.
 Post continues below.

 Video via Netflix.